18 Top-Rated Tourist Attractions in Limerick

 Torc Waterfall, The Ring of Kerry

-One of the top things to do in Limerick is to hop aboard a Ring of Kerry day tour, including Killarney National Park.
-Sure, it's a long day trip (it lasts 11 hours), but once you return, you'll agree that it was worth every minute.
-All told, your bus adventure will cover the full length of this 179-kilometer-long circular route, taking in such points of interest along the way as Killarney National Park (obviously) and a number of pretty villages, such as Waterville and Sneem, plus endless picturesque scenery.
+Sure, it's a long day trip, but once you return, you'll agree that it was worth every minute.
+All told, your adventure can cover the full length of this 179-kilometer-long circular route, taking in such points of interest along the way as Killarney National Park (obviously) and a number of pretty villages, such as Waterville and Sneem, plus endless picturesque scenery.

 Tahilla on the Ring of Kerry